 Brass Band or Silver Band

 In 1887, to mark Queen Victoria’s Golden Jubilee, a small village band was formed and has continued ever since.
 New Buckenham ‘Imperial’ Band is now one of the oldest bands in East Anglia, and proudly celebrated its 130th Anniversary in 2017.

 When New Buckenham Silver Band was first formed, brass instruments were a lot cheaper than those that were silver-plated.
 And so the implication was that silver bands were formed by members of a somewhat wealthier class.

 Nowadays however, the cost of silver and brass are very similar but the term Brass Band, perhaps because of the illiteration, has become more popular.
 Neverless we are proud of our heritage.
 We were formed as a Silver Band and so New Buckenham Silver Band we shall remain.

 One thing that we have done ever since New Buckenham Silver Band was first formed in 1887 is that of recruiting and welcoming new members.
 And that remains the case today.
 Right now we are looking for new musicians to join us, so why not give us a call and we will be delighted to make room for you.

-We rehearse every Thursday night from 8 until 10pm in New Buckenham Village Hall, and Laurence Salmon, our conductor, welcomes anyone playing a brass instrument or percussion to come along and join us.
+We rehearse every Thursday night from 8 until 10pm in New Buckenham Village Hall, and Peter Ryan, our Musical Director, welcomes anyone playing a brass instrument or percussion to come along and join us.